onishrimp/shrimpy-bot/README.md

-# Discord God - Gotcha System
+# Shrimpy Bot - Gotcha System

 > A little discord bot to pimp your sever with a dinosaur trading system
 ---